CommunitySolidServer/CommunitySolidServer/documentation/markdown/features.md

 Clients are identified based on the contents of DPoP tokens, as described in the [Solid-OIDC specification](https://solidproject.org/TR/oidc).

-Alternatively, for debugging purposes the server can be configured to always identify the client as a fixed WebID, or to allow the WebID to be set directly in the `Authorization` header.
+For debugging purposes the server can be configured to always identify the client as a fixed WebID, or to allow the WebID to be set directly in the `Authorization` header.
 These can be configured by changing the `ldp/authentication` import in your configuration.

 ## Authorization

-Two different authorization are supported for determining who has access to resources:
+Two authorization mechanisms are implemented for determining who has access to resources:

 * [Web Access Control](https://solidproject.org/TR/wac)
 * [Access Control Policy](https://solidproject.org/TR/acp)

-Or the server can be configured to not have any kind of authorization and allow full access to all resources.
+Alternatively, the server can be configured to not have any kind of authorization and allow full access to all resources.

 ## Solid Protocol

 The [Solid Protocol](https://solidproject.org/TR/protocol) is supported, although it can be disabled if requested.

-Requests to the server support content negotiation for most of the commonly used RDF formats.
+Requests to the server support content negotiation for common RDF formats.

 Binary [range headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) are supported.

-[ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and Last-Modified headers are supported.
+[`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and `Last-Modified` headers are supported.
 These can be used for [conditional requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests).

 `PATCH` requests targeting RDF resources can be made with N3 Patch or SPARQL Update bodies.